elvissteinjr/DesktopPlus/docs/user_guide.md

   - **Tracker #1** (only visible if a tracker is connected):
   Attach overlay to the first connected SteamVR tracker device.
 Using other trackers as the origin is not supported at this time.

+- **Origin Smoothing** (only visible for HMD Floor Position and HMD origins):
+Sets the level of smoothing/stabilization applied to the overlay origin.

 - **Display Mode**:
 Click on the drop-down list to select a display mode.
 Display modes restricts under which condition the overlay is visible.
 For example, "Only In-Game" only shows the overlay while a game/scene application is active and hides it while the dashboard is visible.